KOIN: Television station

 However, the proposed deal with Meredith would later fall through, and on January 27, 2016, it was announced that Nexstar Broadcasting Group would buy Media General for $4.6 billion.
 KOIN became part of "Nexstar Media Group" and is the company's first station in Oregon.

 On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media—which has owned CW affiliate KRCW-TV (channel 32) since 2003—for $6.4 billion in cash and debt.
 Nexstar included the overlap between KOIN and KRCW-TV among the television stations in thirteen markets where the group may consider making divestitures to address national ownership cap issues related to the Tribune transaction and/or to comply with FCC local ownership rules preventing it from owning two or more stations in the same market.
 However, KRCW does not rank among the four highest-rated stations in the Portland market in total day viewership, and FCC regulations no longer preclude legal duopolies that would leave fewer than eight independently owned television stations in a single market (a KOIN/KRCW combination would leave only seven full-power commercial television stations with independent ownership remaining in the market, barring a second legal duopoly in the market under the previous "eight-voices test" rules repealed by the FCC in November 2017), hence there are no legal hurdles in place which would otherwise preclude a KOIN/KRCW duopoly.
 The sale was approved by the FCC on September 16 and was completed on September 19, 2019.

-Programming

-Syndicated programming

-KOIN's syndicated offerings include The 700 Club, Dr. Phil, Extra, and Entertainment Tonight.
+On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
+In Portland, Tegna already owns KGW.